-SP-5 The applicant has presented preliminary description of a public art sculpture by artist Gordon Huether to the Arts Committee.
-The public art is to be located near the southwest corner of the corner retail building (1095 Monroe).
+SP-5 The applicant has presented preliminary description of a public art sculpture by artist Joseph Havel to the Arts Committee.
+The public art is to be located near the southeast corner of the senior housing building.
 Prior to approval of the final map by the City Engineer, the applicant shall submit an application to amend design review approval to incorporate public art components of the project consistent with the City of Albany Municipal Code and the Public Arts Master Plan.
 The Arts Committee and the Planning and Zoning Commission shall review the installation, including specific design concept, materials, location, lighting, safety considerations, etc. as described in the Public Art Master Plan.